 Is SpellingClassroom self-paced learning?

 At school, students are required to advance as a group, but with SpellingClassroom, your child has the ability to govern their own progress and excel at their own pace.
-The program provides student’s with continual progress cues via the student’s side navigation.
+The program provides student’s with continual progress cues how how they are doing and what to do next.

 Students have an up-to-date visual snapshot of how they’re doing via their Course Summary page.